webbpinner/OpenVDMv2/INSTALL.md

 ####Setup the Samba shares

+Edit the Samba configuration file located at: `/etc/samba/smb.cfg`.

+Within the authentication section search for the `obey pam restrictions` line as set it to:
 ```
 obey pam restrictions = no
 ```

-Add to end of the `smb.conf` file.
-Set the user in `write list` to the username created during the OS the installation:
+Add the following to end of the `smb.conf` file.
+Set the user in `write list` to the username created during the OS installation.
 ```
 [CruiseData]
   comment=Cruise Data, read-only access to guest